-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update Y LIUU DIOCK City Manager's Office Public Works Community Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 1.1 - Develop 1100 block of Texas St. City Manager's Office nager's Community 1.
 Demolish the 1100 Block of Texas Street (late spring/ early summer 2023).
 FY23-FY25 \$511,750 In April, Public Works executed a contract with Unlimited Environmental, Inc., to remove and dispose of the three vacant downtown buildings.
 Demolition work started on August 28th and was completed in November 2023.
 2. Issue request for development proposals to develop mixed use.
 FY23-FY25 The staff from Economic Development and Marketing and Outreach are almost done with the draft template for a flyer.
 This flyer will be used as a template for future projects and communities.
 Its main purpose is to market the city-owned vacant properties to developers.
 The final version of the flyer will be included in the forthcoming Request for Qualifications/Proposals for the 1100 block of Texas St. 3.
 Expand outreach to development community and promote the site as catalyst project opportunity in downtown Fairfield FY23-FY24 The Community Development Department created a new brochure to market the downtown catalyst site and engaged with over half of the potential developers in the third and fourth quarters of the calendar year 2024.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 1.2 - Sell Sem Yeto Property Housing Public Works Community Development 1.
 Complete sale of Sem Yeto property for the development of new housing downtown.
-FY24-FY25 TBD 1.
-Site was listed by Berkshire Realtors and four entities, CHOC, Partner Built, Villa Homes submitted offers on site.
-Tabernacle Community Development Corp and R&R Financial expressed interest on the site.
-2. Site listed for \$1.4 million.
-3. Housing Met with Council for consideration of offers from CHOC and Partner Built.
-4. Issued Notice of Action for Surplus Land Act as prescribed by the State of California.
+FY24-FY25 TBD Site was listed by Berkshire Realtors and four entities, CHOC, Partner Built, and Villa Homes submitted offers on the site.
+Tabernacle Community Development Corp.
+Sutton Place Properties, and R&R Financial expressed interest on the site.
+2. Site initially listed for \$1.4 million.
+Price has been modified to \$759,000 per an appraisal conducted on 9/16/24.
+Housing Met with Council for consideration of offers from CHOC, Partner Built. and Villa 4.
+Issued Notice of Action for Surplus Land Act as prescribed by the State of California.
 Received one proposal that will go before Council in a closed session to receive direction.
-OBJECTIVES DD 2 - Improve Inf rastructure DD 2.1 - Texas streetscapes plan Phase 1 and 1A Public Works Community Development 1.
-Develop a phased streetscape plan to improve and transform Texas Street.
-FY23-FY24 \$2.06M In September 2023, the council approved a design contract with Gates + Associates Landscape Architects for improvments in Downtown Fairfield along Texas Street.
-Planned improvements were scoped to match available budget and consist of the removal and replacement of street furnishings (e.g., pergolas, planter pots, benches, bike racks, seating areas, and trash receptacles) and existing trees, the installation of art sculptures, and purposeful urban tree planting scheme with high canopies to increase storefront visibility
+Initial proposer for the site withdrew their proposal that was submitted as part of the Surplus Land Act.
+Received HCD approval to continue marketing the site on the open market.
+Currently reviewing submit LOIs.